kdaily/aws-cli/proposals/pr-contrib-guide.md

    the criteria for "ready for contribution" or "ready for review".
 If a pull request does not meet the criteria for either of these states, we should post a comment to indicate what needs to be done and give the contributor [TBD] days before the pull request is closed.
-If there is no response, the work is not completed, or they respond that they are no longer interested in working on it, we will close the pull request.
+If there is no response or they respond that they are no longer interested in working on it, we will close the pull request.
 If the request meets the criteria for 'ready for contribution' but not 'ready for review', we will comment in the linked issue that it is no longer being worked on and is available for contribution.

 ## Rationale/FAQ